 The adjusted or organic growth rates of revenue and new orders, as the case may be, are calculated by subtracting currency translation effects and portfolio effects from the relevant actual growth rates.
-The currency translation effect is calculated as (1) (a) revenues or new orders, as the case may be, for the current period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency period of the previous period.
-Portfolio effects and the reference and period of the developments in the previous period.
-Portfolio effects are always considered in the calculation of adjusted or organic growth rate of revenue and new orders provides useful information to investors because a meaningful analysis of trends in r
+The currency translation effect is calculated as (1) (a) revenues or new orders, as the case may be, for the current period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency period.
+Portfolio effects are always considered in the calculation of adjusted or organic growth rates for a lateral period of the previous period.
+Portfolio effects are always considered in the calculation of adjusted or organic growth rates for other minor transactions and reclassifications in the segments.
+For further information regarding major acquisitions, as well as for other minor transactions and reclassi